 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The organization is exposed to this risk mainly in respect of its receipt of funds from its donors being sufficient to settle its accounts payable.
+The organization is exposed to this risk mainly in respect of its receipt of funds from its donors and other related sources, and accounts payable.